 Above ground pools usually have fewer devices than inground pools and will often only require a low head pump.
 The major pool pump manufacturers produce pumps that are specifically designed for above ground pools for this reason.

-In ground pools often require medium or high head pumps depending on the amount of accessories you have operated in your system.
+In ground pools often require medium or high head pumps depending on the amount of accessories you have operated in your system, like a pool slide.
 We've listed some common total dynamic head calculations that you would find in the average system in North America.

 You might also want to consider a variable speed pump for its ability to operate at a low head for regular pool circulation and medium head for times it is needed like when you are opening a water feature or attached spa.
 A variable speed pump will reduce operating costs substantially.